 Using this method can potentially save you a couple of hundreds of dollars but does require that you invest extra time in booking and re-booking.
 It works best for people that like to plan ahead.

-Better prices for long term car rentals
+3: Better prices for long term car rentals

 If you are staying for more than 30 days and want to rent a car on the Big Island, have a look at e.g. island discount rentals (only in Hilo).
 This company rents out used cars and offers very competitive prices on longer term rentals.

 Convenience and price are important things to pay attention to when renting a car.
-Knowing that the pickup location of your rental car is close to your point of arrival often gives the peace of mind that the start (and end) of your time on Hawaii go as smooth as possible.
+Knowing that the pickup location of your rental car is close to your point of arrival often gives the peace of mind that the start (and end) of your time on Hawaiʻi go as smooth as possible.
 Here are the most important pickup locations on the Big Island:

 Getting to your rental car in Hilo is straightforward whether you arrive by airplane or by cruise ship.
-The following seven rental car companies are represented at the Hilo Airport (last checked January 2021 from source):
+The following seven rental car companies are represented at the Hilo Airport (last checked January 2026 from source):

 - Alamo